 45-Day Operational Testing (Facility Commissioning)

-[The Consultant shall determine the need for the following testing procedures and revise this subsection accordingly with the approval of the Region’s Project Manager.
-The Consultant shall review and revise the tasks listed below to suit the scope of this Contract.]

 General

 The Consultant will not allow the Contractor to initiate the operational testing phase until successful completion of the performance testing phase, including submission of all reporting requirements listed above.

 The Contractor shall complete the tasks below under the Consultant’s supervision.
 The Contract will not be considered for Substantial Performance of the Work until the tasks stipulated below are complete.